Up: Home page for Qhull (local)

 After adding a new point to the convex hull, Qhull partitions the outside points and coplanar points of the old, visible facets.
 Without the 'f' option and merging, it assigns a point to the first facet that it is outside ('Wn').
 When merging, it assigns a point to the first facet that is more than several times outside (see qh_DISToutside in user.h).

 If option 'Qf' is selected, Qhull performs a directed search (no merging) or an exhaustive search (merging) of new facets.
 Option 'Qf' may reduce precision errors if pre-merging does not occur.

 Option 'Q9' processes the furthest of all furthest points.

 Qhull has several options for defining and printing good facets.
 With the 'Qg' option, Qhull will only build those facets that it needs to determine the good facets in the output.
+Outside points that are not above good facets are ignored.
 This may speed up Qhull in 2-d and 3-d.
 It is useful for furthest-site Delaunay triangulations (qdelaunay Qu, invoke with 'qhull d Qbb Qu Qg').
 It is not effective in higher dimensions because many facets see a given point and contain a given vertex.
-It is not guaranteed to work for all combinations.
+It may not work for all combinations of options.